-From I-5, take Hwy 16 West over the Narrows Bridge\.
+From I-5, take Hwy 16 West over the Narrows Bridge.

 Take the Purdy Exit.

 Turn left at the light.

 Proceed through the towns of Key Center and Home.

 Make no turnoffs until 1.5 miles after the bridge in Home.

 Turn right on Whiteman Rd. and proceed 2.3 miles to Bay Road and take a right.
 Camp is at the end of Bay Road.
 Follow signs for Joemma Beach State Park until you reach the camp entrance.
+Please do not turn down Whiteman Cove

 Please do not turn down Whiteman Cove Rd, which is beyond Bay Rd, as that is a private residence road with no outlet.

-\Please be prepared to pay a toll heading eastbound on the Tacoma Narrows Bridge.
+Please be prepared to pay a toll heading eastbound on the Tacoma Narrows Bridge.

-CHECK-IN & PICK UP PROCEDURES - CAMP
+CHECK-IN & PICK-UP PROCEDURES